Frantz Moudoute is using big data analytics to drive listed equity investment strategies across the Asia-Pacific.

-Plus, the fact that you’re willing to put your money on the table, make a sacrifice, go to business school for two more years, and learn things again—that says a lot about your personality.
+Plus, the fact that you’re willing to invest financially, make a sacrifice, go back to business school for two more years, and learn things again—that says a lot about your personality.

 Why did you decide to pursue an MBA?

 I found myself in need of a new challenge.
-I didn’t want to be an analyst working for someone else; I wanted to be an equity portfolio manager, and run my own portfolio.
+I wanted to be an equity portfolio manager, meet and analyse companies, leverage my technology skills and run my portfolio.

 So, I needed an understanding, not just of the financial side, but about entrepreneurship, risk management, social and cultural aspects, networking as well—and you can only find all of these together on an MBA.

 I’m based in Hong Kong, I’ve always covered Asian markets, and all my contacts are here—so it made sense to be here.
 I went online, did my research, and I saw that all the big successful corporations in Hong Kong are filled with HKU grads.